On the ideal associated to a linear code: Introduction

 We begin with an introduction of basic definitions and some known results from coding theory over finite fields.
-By $\mathbb Z$ and $\mathbb F_q$ we denote the ring of integers and any representation of a finite field with $q$ elements, respectively.
+By $\mathbb K$, $\mathbb Z$, $\mathbb Z_s$, $\mathbb F_q$ and $\mathbb F_q^*$, where $q$ is a prime power, we denote an arbitrary finite field, the ring of integers, the ring of integers modulo $s$, any representation of a finite field with $q$ elements, and the multiplicative group of nonzero elements of $\mathbb F_q$, respectively.
+For every finite field $\mathbb F_q$ the multiplicative group $\mathbb F_q^*$ of nonzero elements of $\mathbb F_q$ is cyclic.
+A generator of the cyclic group $\mathbb F_q^*$ is called a primitive element of $\mathbb F_q$.
+Therefore, $\mathbb F_q$ consists of $0$ and all powers from $1$ to $q-1$ of that primitive element (see for instance \cite{samuel:2008}).